Skip to content

 • Individual farms given flexibility to select options that best fit with their farming model

-• All-year-round application window
+• All-year-round claim window

 Options have been tailored to protect food quality and security, soil health, and included some of those that were available under Countryside Stewardship (CS).
+Read more about Higher-Tier countryside stewardship.

 How is the farm’s BPS payment affected?